 Twitter comprises the immediacy of instant messages, the networking capacity of social networks, and the research resources of an Internet browser.
 On Twitter, information is shared immediately using only 140 characters per post.
-People receive their messages on their computers and mobile devices in real time while at home, the office, or on the go.
+People receive their messages on their computers and mobile devices in real-time while at home, the office, or on the go.
 By now, you are probably thinking of using Twitter to promote your translation services.
-One thing to have into account is that Twitter is a platform for socializing and not for marketing purposes, so you need to be careful.
+One thing to consider is that Twitter is a platform for socializing and not for marketing purposes, so you need to be careful.
 If you want to make the best of Twitter for your professional career, here are some ideas to put into practice.

 Now you need to follow people and get people to follow you.
-Decide what translation institutions, Spanish organizations, agencies and colleagues in your field you are interested in and start following them.
-You can find companies and agencies in LinkedIn by using the advance search.
-In this way, you will find interesting translation organizations or professionals in your fields and you can check if they are in Twitter.
-It is a mutual etiquette to follow people who follow you, as a way of returning the favor.
+Decide what translation institutions, Spanish organizations, agencies, and colleagues in your field are interested in and start following them.
+You can find companies and agencies on LinkedIn by using the advance search.
+In this way, you will find interesting translation organizations or professionals in your fields, and you can check if they are on Twitter.
+It is a mutual etiquette to follow people who follow you as a way of returning the favor.
 Likewise, it is a good strategy to follow people you want to be followed by.

 Another good strategy is to link your Twitter account to Facebook.
-In this way, your tweets will appear in Facebook and reach your Facebook contacts as well.
+In this way, your tweets will appear on Facebook and reach your Facebook contacts as well.

-Remember that Twitter is designed to socialize and not for marketing.
-Marketing is an added value that comes from being active in the community by replying to other’s tweets and engaging in conversations, retweeting interesting content, commenting, posting useful information and following other users.
-Instead of promoting yourself by saying “I am available”, the best thing to do is to decide which agencies and outsourcers you would like to work for; then you follow them, you read and comment on their tweets, that is to say, you create a relationship.
-Then, you can offer your services by saying that you like the style of the agency and you would like to be part of their team.
+Remember that Twitter is designed for socializing and not for marketing.
+Marketing is an added value that comes from being active in the community by replying to others’ tweets and engaging in conversations, retweeting interesting content, commenting, posting useful information, and following other users.
+Instead of promoting yourself by saying, “I am available,” the best thing to do is decide which agencies and outsourcers you would like to work for.
+You follow them, read and comment on their tweets, say, you create a relationship.
+You can then offer your services by saying that you like the agency’s style and you would like to be part of their team.

 Find, Share, Learn

-In essence, Twitter can be seen as a worldwide public forum to exchange views an opinions.
+In essence, Twitter can be seen as a worldwide public forum to exchange views and opinions.
 Ask questions on industry-related topics; interact with others by answering questions and discussing a certain topic.
-This is a good way to learn about the experience of your colleagues and expand network.
+This is a good way to learn about the experience of your colleagues and expand your network.

 Here and Now

 What’s happening?
 What are you doing?
 Talk about your present situation.
 This is the leifmotif of Twitter.
-So tell your followers about your current projects, tweet the workshops or seminars you are attending, etc. Tweet field-specific material.
-If you find a good glossary on a certain area, you can share it with your fellow translators.
+Tell your followers about your current projects, tweet the workshops or seminars you are attending, etc. Tweet field-specific material.
+If you find a good glossary in a certain area, you can share it with your fellow translators.
 Soon enough, they will return the favor.
-In this way, Twitter may also become a tool to share useful resources that will facilitate your work.
+In this way, Twitter may also become a tool to share useful resources to facilitate your work.

 – written by Julieta Spirito